Katniss218/HumanSpaceProgram/technical_docs_and_writing/___namespace_documentation.md

+# Namespace Documentation, or 'How the HSP Unity project is laid out'

-Naming scheme broadly follows the idea of "what's more closely related".
+aming scheme broadly follows the idea of "what's more closely related".

-## Structure overview.
+## Structure overview:

 HSP is divided into loosely independent building blocks, or modules.
 Each module is defined by an .asmdef